-In the evening we wanted to try out the Hilton imperial food menu so after a few proseccos in the luxury executive lounge we made our way down to the restaurant which is situated the lower floor.
+In the evening we wanted to try out the Hilton imperial food menu, so after a few proseccos in the luxury executive lounge we made our way down to the restaurant which is situated the lower floor.
 When you get to the bottom of the stairs, you are greeted by a stunning piano.
 This is the Hilton Imperial original piano.

-The Cave Bar
+The Cave Bar.

 The Cave Bar More

-The Cave Bar More is located in the newer part of Dubrovnik, just a short car journey away and is honestly stunning.
+Cave Bar More is located in the newer part of Dubrovnik, just a short car journey away and is honestly stunning.
 It’s spread across three floors and is lined with spot lights.
-We then traveled back to The Old Town to explore the city at night and see the old town lit up.
+We then travelled back to The Old Town to explore the city at night and see the old town lit up.

-The Old Town at night
+Old Town at night